bowen-gao/SIU/README.md

 ### Other lmdb files

-All data are in lmdb format, and have the same keys as shown above.
+All training and testing data are in lmdb format, and have the same keys as shown above.

-Note that for single task learning, the albel is a float value instead of a dictionary.
+Note that for single task learning, the label is a float value instead of a dictionary.